 First, you can view the number of cMs you share with your match directly from your DNA match list.
 The number of cMs is listed directly below the estimated relationship right on your list, as indicated with the red rectangle in the image below:

 You can also see how much DNA you share with your match by clicking on their name and viewing the match profile.
+From the potential half-sibling’s DNA match profile, we see the number of centimorgans shared by clicking on the person’s name from your DNA match list and viewing details about shared DNA towards the top of the screen (as shown in the image below):

 Do half-siblings always show up in the Close Family category on Ancestry?